 Under the legacy system, veterans who served in the military for 20 or more years are eligible for a retirement pension based on percentage of basic pay.
 How this is calculated also depends on what year you entered the service.
 Changes were made for those who entered after September 1980 and August 1986.

 Many former service members are eligible for money to put toward education.
 Eligible veterans can receive up to 36 months of education benefits under the Post-9/11 GI Bill.
 Benefits are available for 15 years since the last period of active duty of at least 90 consecutive days.
 The Forever GI Bill, which became law in August 2017, expanded these benefits.
 One expansion under the law was to remove the 15-year restriction for those discharged on or after Jan.
 1, 2013.Veterans and their dependents are eligible for in-state tuition rates in all 50 states if they enroll within three years of discharge.

 Veterans and Social Security

 Most veterans are eligible for both Social Security payments and benefits tied to their military service.
-As of March 2013, around 9.6 million veterans received Social Security benefits.
-The majority of beneficiaries served from 1955 to the mid-1970s (end of the Vietnam War).
+In 2019, more than 9 million veterans received Social Security benefits.
+The majority of beneficiaries served from 1955 to the end of the Vietnam War in the mid-1970s.
 Qualifying for these benefits requires working for a minimum number of years, although in some cases military pay may qualify for Social Security earnings during active duty or training.